[Segues into the Intro Sequence, showing helicopters arriving]

-Radar went out with bang in "Radar's Farewell Part 2."
+Radar went out with bang in "Good Bye, Radar: Part 2."
 Radar and Klinger have been unable to get a new generator for the 4077 when wounded arrive.
 Radar instead asks his contact for "every jeep and truck" he has and sets up an operating theater outdoors by the light of headlamps.

 Radar also got a good one in "Out of Sight, Out of Mind", when Hawkeye was temporarily blinded by an exploding stove.
 Potter sent Radar to contact an eye-surgeon, which led to;

-Radar O'Reilly: Now listen, you dumb clerk; this is General Walter O'Reilly, three stars and real mad: If Major Overman isn't here by the time they crack my powdered eggs for breakfast, I'll have you digging a latrine for every GI in Korea!
+Radar: Now listen, you dumb clerk, and this time get it right.
+This is General Walter O'Reilly, three stars and real mad!
+If Major Overman isn't here by the time they crack my powdered eggs for breakfast, I'll have you digging a latrine for every GI in Korea!!!
+You got that?!
+Good!